Cystic fibrosis: how could gene and cell therapy help?

 Current treatments

 There have been significant improvements in therapy for CF over the years.
-Historically, treatment has focused on controlling symptoms, rather than on treating the underlying cause of the disease.
-This changed with the recent development of modulator therapies – therapies which target the fault membrane channel.
+Historically, management of CF has focused on controlling symptoms.
+This leads to an accumulative treatment burden with increasing age and progression of the condition.
+A change of focus to treat the underlying cause of the condition has led to the recent development of modulator therapies – therapies which target the faulty membrane channel.
 With these therapeutic advances, the majority of people with CF have a greatly improved quality of life and are living longer than ever before.

-- Physiotherapy: This helps loosen and clear the thick mucus in the lungs.
+- Physiotherapy and Airway Clearance Techniques (ACT): This helps loosen and clear the thick mucus in the lungs.

-- High-calorie diets and other nutritional interventions: These help to maintain a healthy weight.
+- Enhanced diets and other nutritional interventions: These help to maintain a healthy weight and nutritional status.
 This can be challenging for people with CF due to the lack of the digestive enzymes that break down fats, proteins and carbohydrates and release the nutrients that the body needs.
+Poor nutritional status is associated with poorer lung health and bone density.
+In addition, long-term use of antacids often form part of the treatment regime for people with CF.

 - Inhaled/IV antibiotics: These are used primarily to prevent or control respiratory infections.
 Advances in antibiotic therapy for people with CF has been the main reason for the significant improvements in quality of life and survival over the last few decades.
-These can be administered either by inhalation or intravenously, depending on the individual circumstances.
+These can be administered either by inhalation or intravenously, depending on the individual circumstances, but with repeated use, antimicrobial resistance (AMR) is an increasing threat.

-- Inhaled recombinant DNAse.
-These help break down the thick sticky mucus in the lungs.
+Inhaled recombinant DNAse.
+These help break down the thick, sticky mucus in the lungs.
 The unusual stickiness of mucus in people with CF is partly due to a high concentration of DNA, which is released from certain immune cells (neutrophils) as they disintegrate.
 Using DNAse to break down these DNA molecules decreases the stickiness and viscosity of the mucus.
+This helps to clear mucus more naturally, or during physiotherapy or ACT.

 - Modulator therapies: All of the treatments listed above can only treat symptoms of CF. CFTR modulator drugs, in contrast, tackle the underlying cause of the disease by helping the faulty CFTR protein work effectively.
-These drugs have been transformative for 80-90% of patients, leading to long term improvement in lung function, exacerbation frequency, weight and quality of life.
+These drugs have been transformative for 80-90% of patients, stabilising health and leading to long term improvement in lung function, exacerbation frequency, weight and quality of life.
+People with CF are learning to adjust their dietary and nutritional requirements, insulin requirements, along with nebuliser and ACT frequency.
 However, it is estimated that 10-15% of people with CF worldwide are not able to benefit from these ground-breaking therapies due to the type of mutation they carry.
 These drugs are also very costly, meaning that access through centralised healthcare systems is highly variable.

 You can find more detailed information about the treatments currently available for CF at the link below.
 (This page is available in English only.)